mithrand/github-viewer/README.md

 Before starting the project ensure you have created a .env file with a valid github token.
 A example .env file can be found in `./env.example`

+### Pre requisites

+App is designed to run on node version 18 or higher with npm version 8.

+if you got nvm install you can use `nvm use` to set your proper node version for this project.

 ## Available Scripts

 In the project directory, you can run: